-- Maintains authority over ALL pandemic or crisis management plans. - Maintains protocol for personnel policies appropriate for both possible long and short term duration of pandemic absences.

-- Plans for cross-training for "core" and "essential" jobs. - Will promote faculty/staff physical and mental well-being. - Communicates with the media and parents.
+- Maintains authority over ALL pandemic or crisis management plans. - Maintains protocol for personnel policies appropriate for both possible long and short term duration of pandemic absences. - Plans for cross-training for "core" and "essential" jobs. - Will promote faculty/staff physical and mental well-being. - Communicates with the media and parents.
 Guides administration in the communication process.

-School Business Administrator and Assistant Superintendent:
+School Business Administrator and Assistant Superintendent of Human Resources:

 - Monitors and maintains the following departments prior to and during any emergency: Business Office/Payroll, Facilities (Buildings and Grounds), Food Service, and Transportation. - Plans for cross-training for "core" and "essential" jobs. - Assures clean and sanitized buses and drivers that are free of illness.
-Secures plans to transport ill students if necessary. - Assures clean and sanitized buildings that are free of illness. - Develops continuing nutrition plan.
+Secures plans to transport ill students if necessary. - Assures clean and sanitized buildings that are free of illness. - Develops a continuing nutrition plan. - Work with nurses to communicate cases and tracking in conjunction with the local health department. - Read and implement any regulations in regards to staff use of sick days and family leave.